|Professor Barnie Choudhury

 |Jatinder Verma MBE

 Artistic Director of Tara Arts, Jatinder has developed a unique cross-cultural theatre style – Binglish - where Asian theatre sensibilities meet European drama.
 Having led the company since its inception in 1977, Jatinder has overseen the development of Tara’s new Theatre in Earlsfield, south London as an award-winning architectural fusion of East and West.
 Jatinder was awarded an MBE for services to diversity in 2017.
 He holds Honorary Doctorates from the universities of York, Essex and De Montfort, Leicester as well as a Research Fellowship from Rose Bruford College and Honorary Fellowship of the Royal Central School of Speech and Drama.

 |Kalpesh R Solanki

 Group Managing Editor

 Asian Media Group

-Kalpesh is group managing editor of the Asian Media Group (AMG).
-Kalpesh graduated with a law degree (LLB Hons) from Queen Mary College, London, and qualified as a barrister from the Inner Temple.
-Kalpesh is responsible for the strategy and growth of AMG operations over three continents USA, UK and India.
-Asian Media & Marketing Group provides route to market services with specific focus on the Asian community.
+Kalpesh is Group Managing Editor of Asian Media Group (AMG).
+He graduated with a law degree (LLB Hons) from Queen Mary University of London, and qualified as a barrister from the Inner Temple.
+Kalpesh is responsible for the strategy and growth of AMG operations over three countries: Britain, India and America.

 |Shailesh R Solanki